Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 8. Go back to the "Address book" and find the account you just added (it will have the same name).
 9. The address is now formatted as a AXIALunar address.

 ## Step 2.
-Get KSM tokens
+Get LUNAR tokens

-There are two methods to claim KSM.
+There are two methods to claim LUNAR.

-### DOT Holders
+### SOLAR Holders

-Those who participated in the AXIASolar sales before 2020 and have been allocated DOT indicator tokens on Ethereum can claim a proportional amount of KSM on the AXIALunar Network.
+Those who participated in the AXIASolar sales before 2020 and have been allocated SOLAR indicator tokens on Ethereum can claim a proportional amount of LUNAR on the AXIALunar Network.

 To do this you must sign a message containing the address of your AXIALunar account.
 You can do this by using the AXIASolar-JS UI